 The introduction of the Welsh Government Free School Meals Initiative has resulted in an increase in the number of Local Authority schools that have now moved from Category C to B and Category D to C for food hygiene inspection premises risk rating.
-This is attributable to an extra score that is given for high risk vulnerable groups where more than 20 meals are served to under 5 year olds.
-This migration is reflected in Table 1 and places additional demands on the service as inspections have to be undertaken more frequently.
+This is attributable to an extra score that is given for high-risk vulnerable groups where more than 20 meals are served to under 5-year-olds.